 As the Government has a priority to get and keep young people back in the classroom, the rules for schools/college don’t apply to other youth organisations.
 Likewise, Scouts and Guides currently have exceptions that sail training organisations, like ourselves, don’t.

-But we’re likely to see multiple changes in these rules and regulations between now and next summer, so we will be monitoring and responding to all changes accordingly as and when they are published.
+But we’re likely to see multiple changes in these rules and regulations between now and the summer, so we will be monitoring and responding to all changes accordingly as and when they are published.

 We have been talking to and visiting other sail training organisations, such as UKSA, Sunsail and other RYA Training Centres, to learn about how they have managed to get people sailing this summer as this is more relevant to the type of activity we run.

-Testing could be a gamechanger, but we must not take tests away from people who need them more.
+Testing could be a gamechanger, but we must not take tests away from people who need them most.
 The current issues with testing have been well reported.
 We will continue to work with our Medical Advisor and Paediatric Oncologist, Dr Dave Hobin, to look at what is possible and appropriate to ensure young people, volunteers and staff joining trips are not exposed to the risk of COVID.

 If COVID is still with us, there will be different medical criteria drawn up for volunteers with our Medical Advisor, Dr Dave Hobin.
 We would not automatically exclude anyone but would have an honest two-way conversation with the volunteer.